 Breast implants are not intended to be a life-long part of a woman’s anatomy.
 It is not only aesthetically valuable to replace implants after a certain time frame, but it is important for a woman’s overall health.
 Brandon-Dzung Mang, M.D., is an experienced plastic surgeon who is sensitive to the needs of each patient that he meets.
-He is board certified under the American Board of Plastic Surgery and has been helping women in the Tampa and St. Petersburg areas exchange implants that have aged or ruptured in order to keep them healthy and looking natural.
+He is board certified under the American Board of Plastic Surgery and has been helping women in Tampa and St. Petersburg, Florida, as well as Atlanta, Alpharetta, and the neighboring communities in Georgia exchange implants that have aged or ruptured in order to keep them healthy and looking natural.

 Over time, women desire to have their breast implants exchanged.
 While breast implant revision procedures are sometimes required due to leaking implants or hardening of the implant (capsular contracture), more often it is performed in order to change the cup size or the type of implant that was used in the original surgery.

 Breast implant exchange is similar to breast augmentation surgery.
 Anesthesia is administered and surgical incisions are made in the breasts.
 The site of these incisions is usually in the same place as it was for the original surgery or it may depend on the implant, your goals, and the doctor’s recommendations.
 Since the pocket for the implant is already in place, implant exchange surgery tends to be easier than the original augmentation procedure and have a shorter recovery time as well.